projectara/greybus-spec/source/special.rst

-Using the most recent Module Inserted Operation on the SVC protocol whose primary_intf_id field equaled the primary_intf_id field in this request, the SVC notified the AP that one or more :ref:`Interface States <hardware-model-interface-states>` were :ref:`hardware-model-lifecycle-attached`.
+Using the most recent Module Inserted Operation on the SVC protocol whose primary_intf_id field equaled the primary_intf_id field in this request, the SVC notified the AP that one or more :ref:`Interfaces
+<hardware-model-interfaces>` were
+:ref:`hardware-model-lifecycle-attached`.

-The current Lifecycle States of each of these Interface States can be determined as follows.
+The current Lifecycle States of each of these Interfaces can be determined as follows.

-- If the Interface State was :ref:`hardware-model-lifecycle-attached` or :ref:`hardware-model-lifecycle-off`, then the Interface State is now :ref:`hardware-model-lifecycle-detached`.
+- If the Interface was :ref:`hardware-model-lifecycle-attached`
+  or :ref:`hardware-model-lifecycle-off`, then the Interface is now :ref:`hardware-model-lifecycle-detached`.

 - Otherwise, a forcible removal has occurred, as described in the :ref:`hardware-model-detect` section.
-When this occurs, the Interface State is unpredictable.
+When this occurs, the Interface's Lifecycle State is unpredictable.

 Following a forcible removal, the AP and SVC shall proceed as described in :ref:`lifecycles_forcible_removal`.